 For the first three months, I learned how to use the various tools, develop design ideas, create designs, and keyword-optimize the listings.
 Not too bad, for work done entirely online, with no physical product to purchase or ship.

 And even though it’s been a slow start, all of these listings are now out there.
 So any future sales of these items will be entirely passive.

-On the particular sale date, I noticed I sold two of the same exact t-shirt designs — the same size and color.
+I noticed I sold two of the same exact t-shirt designs on the particular sale date — the same size and color.
 So my theory is someone hit the “Add to Cart” button twice by mistake and didn’t realize they’d purchased two of the same item.

 References to Learn More About Merch by Amazon Program

 If you’re interested in learning more about selling t-shirts through the Merch by Amazon program, here is some info that may help you out.
-These are websites I discovered that have some great tutorials and videos for creating your designs.
+These websites I discovered have some great tutorials and videos for creating your designs.

 Merch by Amazon Program: Helpful Websites

 - Merch Pursuits is one of my go-to Merch info sites and has an Ultimate Getting Started Guide.

 - Merch Informer – This site’s primary purpose is to generate membership to its online tools, which can be pretty pricey.
 But I’ve referenced their blog to learn a few tidbits of information.